 - An interest rate sensitivity table that presents the effects on net income and shareholders' equity of hypothetical, instantaneous shifts of interest rate curves.

 - Quantitative or narrative disclosures of the organization's exposure to interest rate risk, including discussion about significant changes in the amounts and timing in the quantitative tables and how the reporting organization managed those changes during the current period.

-Derivatives and Hedging (Topic 815).
+In May 2010, the FASB issued proposed ASU, Accounting for Financial Instruments and Revisions to the Accounting for Derivative Instruments and Hedging Activities-Financial Instruments (Topic 825) and Derivatives and Hedging (Topic 815).
 As a result of the FASB's outreach and feedback from stakeholders, the Board decided to publish this proposed ASU separately from the classification and measurement aspects of the project on accounting for financial instruments.
 The FASB's redeliberations of the May 2010 proposed ASU are ongoing.

 The FASB has not yet decided on an effective date but plans to do so after seeking stakeholder comments.

 Before the conclusion of the comment period, the Board will conduct additional outreach with preparers, users, and auditors of financial statements to solicit their input on the proposal.
 The Exposure Draft, podcast, and a "FASB in Focus" â a high-level summary of the proposal â are available.